A Chiastic Reconfiguration Of Isaiah 1

 19 If you are willing and obedient, you will eat the good things of the land; 20 but if you resist and rebel, you will be devoured by the sword.”
 For the mouth of the Lord has spoken.

-Those Judahites who are willing to commit to this covenant and remain obedient to the word of God and Christ, will be spared the massacre of 70AD and enjoy a peaceful existence in the land (see Isaiah 2:10) (note that "good things of the land" does not mean great earthly wealth).
-But those who resist Christ and disobey his message are killed by the Romans in Period 2 (see also Matt 24:15,16.
+Those Judahites who are willing to commit to this covenant and remain obedient to the word of God and Christ, will be spared the massacre of 70AD and enjoy a peaceful existence in the land (see Isaiah 3:10) (note that "good things of the land" does not mean great earthly wealth).
+But those who resist Christ and disobey his message are killed by the Romans in Period 2 ("devoured by the sword") (see also Matt 24:15,16.
 Dan 12:1).
 The declaration that "the mouth of the Lord has spoken" these words is designed to draw the attention of the Judahites to this prophecy, for God wanted to spare as many of them as possible from the slaughter of Period 2.

 Although these words on the New Covenant are addressed to the Judahites, the New Covenant is for all mankind.
-The slaughter of 70AD can be considered a type of the Final Judgement and punishment in the Lake of Fire.

 Subunit A2: The Judahites have become a wicked people (21-23)